Comparison

 How much does Vyre cost vs. Cursor?

-Vyre has a free tier with full IDE access.
-Cursor charges per user or via credit system.
-For teams, Vyre is significantly cheaper.
+Vyre currently offers free beta access.
+Cursor charges per user or via a credit system.
+For teams, compare the current plans before standardizing.

 Can I import my Cursor settings into Vyre?